Don't Forget These 5 Expenses in Your PCS Budget

-If you're going to be a landlord and put your home up for rent, there will likely be a gap between the day you move out and the day your tenants or the new homeowners move in.
-Continued mortgage payments during this time may be the costliest part of your move.
+If you're going to be a landlord and put your home up for rent, there will likely be a gap between the day you move out and the day your tenants move in.
+Continued mortgage payments during this time could be the costliest part of your move.

 3) Pet Expenses